spectrocloud/librarium/docs/docs-content/vm-management/vm-migration-assistant/migrate-vms-vmo-cluster.md

 ## Migrate VMware vSphere VMs

-To migrate VMs to VMO, perform the steps in the [Create Source Providers](#create-source-providers) section to add your source providers for the VMs.
+To migrate VMs to your VMO cluster, complete the steps in the following sections.

+1. [Create Source Providers](#create-source-providers) to add your source providers for the VMs.
-Once complete, perform the steps in the [Create Migration Plans](#create-and-start-migration-plans) section to plan and execute migrations.
+2. [Create Migration Plans](#create-migration-plans) to plan your migrations.
+3. [Start Migration Plans](#start-migration-plans) to execute your migrations.

 ### Create Source Providers

-Complete the following steps for each source provider.

 1. Log in to the VM Migration Assistant.